jihedkdiss/Deagle/README.md

 * [Advanced BAT to EXE](https://www.battoexeconverter.com)

 ## Usage
 1. Launch deagle either by double click or type `Deagle` in the command prompt.
+You can use `DeagleLite` as well!
 2. Click Yes if prompted by UAC
 3. Deagle will perform a quick scan (green means good - nothing means bad)
-4. System information is logged at log.txt
+4. System information is logged at `DeagleLogs\`
 5. In short, don't be an asshole and you're good.

 ## Limitations